dr-majie/dr-majie.github.io/_pages/includes/services.md

 - IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)
 - IEEE Transactions on Cybernetics
 - IEEE Transactions on Image Processing (TIP)
+- IEEE Transactions on Knowledge and Data Engineering (TKDE)
 - IEEE Transactions on Learning Technologies (TLT)
 - IEEE Transactions on Multimedia (TMM)
 - IEEE Transactions on Neural Networks and Learning Systems (TNNLS)
-- IEEE Transactions on Pattern Analysis and Machine Intelligence (IEEE TPAMI)
+- IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)
 - Information Fusion
 - Neural Networks
 - Neural Computing